pstron/poop/README.md

 # 💩 Poop Programming Language

+> You can try Poop online at [https://pstron.github.io/poop/](https://pstron.github.io/poop/), which provides a web-based interpreter.

 A Haskell implementation of a interpreter of Poop - a **functional esolang** where everything is a `poop` and you `pooping` into other `poop`s.
 No assignments, no objects - just pure pooping.

 ## Quick Start